 Dry lightning occurrence is of critical importance to land management agencies since this type is most likely to cause wildland fires.
 Dry lightning is cloud-to-ground (CG) lightning without any accompanied rainfall nearby.
 Recent dry lightning research has concentrated on using upper air measurements--atmospheric stability and moisture content to predict dry lightning episodes in advance (Rorig and Ferguson 1999).
 Spatial products are needed to give managers an idea of where dry lightning has occurred immediately after the storms have passed.

 Two lightning density grids are created, one for positive and one for negative lightning strikes.
 All grids have a 4km pixel size in which the lightning fuel type grid is static and the lightning density and estimated rainfall grids are recreated daily.
 A dry lightning cell exists when it has met three criteria: rainfall less than 0.10in (0.25in for the Southern and Eastern map), fuel (not classified as barren, urban or water), and a positive or negative cloud to ground lightning strike.
 Dry lightning cells are displayed based on strike polarity.
-If both positive and negative strikes occur in a cell, the cell is classified as “positive”.
-Estimated rainfall is displayed for reference purposes.
+If both positive and negative strikes occur in a cell, the cell is classified as "positive".

 There are regional differences in the the definition of a dry lightning strike.
 Maps are available based on Geographic Area Coordination Center (GACC) boundaries.
 The Eastern and Southern area maps have a rainfall threshold for a dry lightning event of 0.25 inches or less.
 All other regions use an estimated rainfall threshold of 0.10 inches.